IvanGiacomoni/Iot-Individual-Assignments/SecondAssignment/performance_evaluation.md

 ![img](https://github.com/IvanGiacomoni/Iot-Individual-Assignments/blob/main/SecondAssignment/images/m3-node-power_consumption.png)

 As we can see, in some points we have some consumption **peaks**, corresponding to the **sampling** of values, while in other points we have some **flat lines**, corresponding to the delay **periods**.
-Obviously, as the number of wireless node increases, the performance of one of this nodes remain almost **similar**, because they are executing the same code application.
+Obviously, as the number of wireless node increases, the performance of one of this nodes remain almost **similar**, because they are executing the same application code.

 I don't report the plots for the other nodes of the application because they are very similar.